riscv-admin/uarch-side-channels/CHARTER.md

 (e.g., performance counters).

-The SIG will discuss and propose recommendations on how to evolve the compliance model to include extensions with no funcational side effects.
+The SIG will discuss and propose recommendations on how to evolve the compliance model to include extensions with no functional side effects.

 The SIG will develop one or more TG Charters that define one or more of the following items: written documentation, threat models, prototype implementations, toolchain support, and compliance suite for a